Dangoz/fable/README.md

 ## 🌟 Overview

-Based on Lens Protocol and ElizaOS, Fable is a fantasy prediction market that enable multiple
+Based on Lens Protocol and ElizaOS, Fable is a fantasy prediction market with Eliza Agents as the players and human users as the referees.
+Users can create and speculate on various worlds inhibited by Eliza Agents that communicates and form stories with each other.

 ## ✨ Features